 3. Step In With The Chores

 It’s a well known fact that when a woman gets pregnant there is an unwritten rule that she must not do any more chores for the foreseeable future.
 This does seem a little ambitious that a guy could be capable of doing all the housework and chores around the house without breaking anything or accidentally setting the house on fire.
-You may not be able to do all the chores, but at least make more of an effort where you can.
-A little tip though…make sure you step in with the housework before your partner has finished them, not at the end when she has pretty much finished it all.
+You may not be able to do all the chores.
+However at least make more of an effort where you can.
+A little tip though…make sure you step in with the housework before your partner has finished them.
+Not at the end when she has pretty much finished it all.
 She won’t even appreciate the gesture of you asking then.
 She will just be pissed off that you didn’t ask sooner.

 4. Give Her Whatever She Demands